 - Tell your staff who’s coming — Make sure your full-time employees understand what it is that the temporary workers will do and, in turn, what guidance they will be expected to provide.
 Consider assigning a staff member to be a workplace buddy for informal support

-Onboarding checklist after arrival
+Onboarding checklist — after they arrive

-- Discuss duties and expectations.
-Take some time to talk in greater depth about the temporary position and its responsibilities.
+- Discuss duties and expectations — Take some time to talk in greater depth about the temporary position and its responsibilities.